bgord/knowledge/README.md

 - Empty object as a type
 - As const
 - Extract
+- Extract the type of the members of an array

 ### [vim](vim.md)
 - Replace last searched phrase with `bar`